EGI-Federation/documentation/content/en/users/getting-started/_index.md

 1. Obtain an X.509 certficate, by signing up either with [EGI Check-in](../check-in/signup) directly, or with one of the community identity providers from the EGI infrastructure.
-1. Enroll into one VO before they can use most of the services, users are not individually granted access to resources.
+1. Enroll into one VO before they can use most of the services, as users are not individually granted access to resources.
-1. Add the certificate to their Internet browser of choice, or import it into the appropriate certificate store on Windows.
+1. Add the certificate to their Internet browser of choice, or import it into the appropriate certificate store (on Windows).
 1. If they want to use [command line tools](cli), they will also have to obtain OIDC access and refresh tokens.